k0rnh0li0/cp210x-arch/README.md

 # cp210x-arch

-This repo contains the CP210x USB to UART driver source as downloaded from Silabs, modified for building on Arch Linux.
+This repo contains the CP210x USB to UART driver source as downloaded from SiLabs, modified for building on Arch Linux.

 ### Building/installation steps: